2600hz/kazoo5/doc/engineering/make.md

-# The Kazoo Makefile
+# The {% BRAND_NAME %} Makefile

-Kazoo utilizes [GNU `make`](https://www.gnu.org/software/make/) for its build system.
+{% BRAND_NAME %} utilizes [GNU `make`](https://www.gnu.org/software/make/) for its build system.
 There is a project-level Makefile and each application (in `core/` and `applications/`) have their own Makefiles with any customizations needed by that particular application.

 ## Default target

-`make` from the root directory will build Kazoo's Erlang dependencies, the core libs, and finally the applications.
+`make` from the root directory will build {% BRAND_NAME %}'s Erlang dependencies, the core libs, and finally the applications.

 ## `make deps`